Optical tweezers assisted coupling of nematic droplets to gold nanoparticle cluster: effect on whispering gallery modes: Introduction

 In a traditional stationary WGM microresonator, the evanescent field extends only a short distance, on the order of the wavelength, beyond the resonator surface. \cite{arnold2009whispering} Plasmonic nanostructures enhance light–matter interaction by precisely positioning at the surface of a microresonator.\cite{ ahn2013demonstration, baaske2016optical, dantham2013label, shopova2011plasmonic, kang2017plasmon} Moreover, restoring the original WGM field distribution in such static systems poses a significant challenge, limiting their reusability and dynamic sensing capabilities.\cite{ahn2013demonstration, baaske2016optical, dantham2013label}

 To address the above-mentioned challenges, we used an optical tweezers \cite{jones2015optical, grier2003revolution, ashkin1970acceleration, neuman2004optical, marago2013optical, shukla2023opto} system to trap and precisely position the nematic microdroplet-based WGM microresonator on a finite number of static gold nanoparticles dropcasted on the silica substrate. \cite{jonavs2017thermal, iftiquar2024observing, shechter2020direct} This dynamic coupling approach enhances spatial flexibility and enables controlled interaction with localised plasmonic fields. \cite{kang2017plasmon, mao2023whispering} A schematic of the plasmon-coupled WGM of a dye-doped nematic microdroplet resonator is shown in Figure 1(a).
-A 532 nm laser was used both for optical trapping and for exciting the whispering-gallery modes (WGMs) of the dye-doped nematic microdroplet.
-Trapping the microdroplet and using a mechanical stage, the spatial position of the static gold nanoparticle cluster in the sample plane was adjusted to enable precise coupling with the microdroplet shown in Figure 1(b) (see supplementry video 1).
-We demonstrate that coupling dye-doped nematic microdroplets with a finite number of static gold nanoparticle leads to both whispering-gallery modes (WGMs) enhancement and red-shifting, indicating photonic–plasmonic interaction.
+In our experiment, we use a 532 nm laser both for optical trapping and for exciting the whispering-gallery modes (WGMs) of the dye-doped nematic microdroplet.
+For WGM excitation, the laser is focused at the rim of the droplet shown in Figure 1(a).
+However, in Figure 1(b), the laser is positioned at the center of the droplet to achieve stable trapping and parking.
+Thus, the apparent change in the laser position between the figures reflects its different roles: trapping at the center versus WGM excitation at the rim.
+Trapping the microdroplet and using a mechanical stage, the spatial position of the static gold nanoparticle cluster in the sample plane was adjusted to enable precise coupling with the microdroplet shown in Figure 1(b) (see supplementary video 1).
+We demonstrate that coupling dye-doped nematic microdroplets with a finite number of static gold nanoparticles leads to both whispering-gallery modes (WGMs) enhancement and red-shifting, indicating photonic–plasmonic interaction.
 The enhanced WGMs and the observed resonance shifts confirmed a localisation of WGM field.
 Using optical tweezers, the WGM emission spectrum of the nematic microdroplet remained reversibly tunable during the coupling and decoupling process.
 The optical trapping-based system allows the droplet to move and scan across the whole sample surface.
 We observed varying degrees of whispering-gallery mode (WGM) enhancement and spectral redshift depending on both the overall size of the gold nanoparticle clusters and the characteristic size of their constituent nanoparticles.
+Previous studies have demonstrated limited plasmonic tuning in solid microresonators, where repeated coupling and decoupling produced resonance red shifts \cite{kang2017plasmon} In contrast, our dye-doped nematic liquid crystal microdroplet exhibits a tunable redshift during the coupling and decoupling process with a gold nanoparticle cluster, facilitated by an optical tweezer system.
+A quantitative comparison summarizing the magnitude of plasmonic tuning observed in solid versus liquid crystal microresonators is provided in Table 1, Supplementary Information S14.
+This cost-effective approach enables tunable redshifts and supports single-molecule detection, providing a versatile platform for advanced biochemical, environmental, and medical sensing, consistent with recent developments in hybrid photonic–plasmonic and biosensing technologies.\cite{wang2021liquid, dai2025dual, niu2024hollow, jing2023optimally, dai2024lossy}